Do I need planning permission?

 Yes! as an approved contractor by the Triton Users Guarantee company, we are able to offer you an insurance backed guarantee for 10 years

-The TUG guarantee is accepted by relevant authorising bodies such as architects, local authorities, building societies, banks and other specifiers.
+The TUG guarantee is accepted by relevant authorizing bodies such as architects, local authorities, building societies, banks, and other specifiers.
 It remains valid irrespective of any change of ownership of the property within the unexpired period of the contractor's own guarantee cover.

 How long will the project take to complete?

-Generally, for a typical back to back terrace house or a 25sq mt basement, we aim to complete in just over 6 weeks and depending on the level of details that goes into the project, it could take a little longer, some choose to integrate a shower room or a kitchen,
+Generally, for a typical back to back terrace house or a 25sq mt basement, we aim to complete it in just over 6 weeks, and depending on the level of detail that goes into the project, it could take a little longer, some choose to integrate a shower room or a kitchen,

-£650-£850 per square metre with an existing cellar. and this includes reducing the level of the soil by around 300mm or 1ft deep, to gain more headroom, most basements we come across have an existing floor to ceiling around 2 meters or 6ft 5" in height.
+£1000-1500 per square meter with an existing cellar. and this includes reducing the level of the soil by around 300mm or 1ft deep, to gain more headroom, most basements we come across have an existing floor-to-ceiling around 2 meters or 6ft 5" in height.

 In some cases it might be required that we UNDERPIN some or all your existing foundation, this will cost around £1500 per linear mt, + the cost of excavating reduce the floor levels, this is the most expensive method and sometimes will be considered as a non-viable project by the homeowners.